Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/Activities/09_finding_your_way/unsolved/readme.md

 ## Activity File: Finding Your Way

-- In this activity you will continue your role as a security analyst at Wonka Corp.
+- In this activity you will continue your role as a security analyst at Candy Corp.

-- Your manager has identified why PeanutButtery.net was targeted: Henry had hidden a secret recipe for a revolutionary Wonka candy within the file system, and Slugworth was trying to find it.
+- Your manager has identified why PeanutButtery.net was targeted: Henry had hidden a secret recipe for a revolutionary Candy Corp treat within the file system, and Sugar Corp was trying to find it.

-- Your manager at Wonka needs you to search through the files and file directories of the PeanutButtery.net server to find the hidden recipes in its file system.
+- Your manager at Candy Corp needs you to search through the files and file directories of the PeanutButtery.net server to find the hidden recipes in its file system.

 - You are tasked with scanning the directories of the site PeanutButtery.net to uncover the secret recipes hidden by Henry

 ### Instructions

-Using only the command line, complete the following tasks in the `/03-student/day2/finding_your_way/` folder in your Ubuntu VM:
+Using only the command line, complete the following tasks in the `/03-student/day2/finding_your_way/` folder in your Ubuntu virtual machine:

 1. Navigate into the `PeanutButtery.net` directory.